ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 document is an example of this, using a dynamic documentation interpreter program which runs the code displayed to produce the results shown, eliminating the possibility of faulty code (Xie 2012).
-As FishBase is updated, we can regenerate these results with less missing data.
+As FishBase is updated, one can regenerate these results with less missing data.
 Readers can find the original document which combines the source-code and text on the project’s [Github page](https://github.com/ropensci/rfishbase/tree/master/inst/doc/rfishbase)